There’s no guaranteed formula for converting your regular belt length into a battle belt size.

 There are several potential problems that could arise if a person is wearing a military battle belt that is too small.
 Some of the same concerns of a regular pants belt that is too small, apply for gun belt sizing as well.

 - If your battle belt size is too small, it can cause discomfort and pain.

-- There’s a greater risk for injury.
+- There’s a greater risk of injury.

 - If the width is too small, a gear attachment may have excessive slop between itself and the belt.